reedgroup/reedgroup.github.io/docs/intro.md

 # Welcome to our lab manual!

-Home of such great information
+(Will be) home of such great information!
+Currently under development.

 ```{tableofcontents}
 ```